Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Theoretical results

 \section{Theoretical results}

 Let $\bp = (p_1,\ldots,p_n)$ denote the vector of marginal posteriors $p_j = P_{Y_j}(1|x)$, \mbox{$j=1,\ldots,n$}.
 In this section, we assume that $\bp$ is known and derive the SDC as an approximation to an optimal confidence score function under the Dice metric.
-When only an estimate $\bph$ of $\bp$ is known, we can simply replace $\bp$ with $\bph$ in a plug-in fashion to arrive at expression \eqref{eq:sdc}.